archisvaze/archisvaze/README.md

 ---

-I am a full stack developer, skilled at the MERN stack and many other technologies such as PostgreSQL, Firebase, TailwindCSS, and MaterialUI among others.
-I'm known to go above and beyond to make pixel-perfect layouts and write code that is clear, readable, and reusable.
+I am a full-stack developer highly skilled at the MERN/PERN stack and many other technologies such as NextJS, TypeScript, Gatsby, Firebase, TailwindCSS, and MaterialUI among others.
+My work involves writing clean, readable, and reusable code to build stunning, fully responsive web applications using the latest coding techniques.
 I am someone who embraces change, so I am always ready to learn and master the newest technologies and trends in the tech world.

 ### I work with: